-Implementations with virtual memory are permitted to perform address translations speculatively and earlier than required by an explicit virtual-memory access.
-The PMP settings for the resulting physical address may be checked at any point between the address translation and the explicit virtual-memory access.
-Hence, when the PMP settings are modified in a manner that affects either the physical memory that holds the page tables or the physical memory to which the page tables point, M-mode software must synchronize the PMP settings with the virtual memory system.
+Implementations with virtual memory are permitted to perform address translations speculatively and earlier than required by an explicit memory access, and are permitted to cache them in address translation cache structures-including possibly caching the identity mappings from effective address to physical address used in Bare translation modes and M-mode.
+The PMP settings for the resulting physical address may be checked (and possibly cached) at any point between the address translation and the explicit memory access.
+Hence, when the PMP settings are modified, M-mode software must synchronize the PMP settings with the virtual memory system and any PMP or address-translation caches.
 This is accomplished by executing an SFENCE.VMA instruction with rs1=x0 and rs2=x0, after the PMP CSRs are written.

-If page-based virtual memory is not implemented, memory accesses check the PMP settings synchronously, so no fence is needed.
+If page-based virtual memory is not implemented, memory accesses check the PMP settings synchronously, so no SFENCE.VMA is needed.